arcaraynier/January/README.md

 Feb 18, 2025 - Another day to find a job.

 March 2, 2025 - you have now a job!! prepared!!
+March 3, 2025 - have worked. fun and tired. imma sleep now.
+10:34 pm